 1 | Peringuey’s adder |

-Though with cunning viertical pupils and an angry appearance, Peringuey’s adder is barely a threat to humans, even when you exclude their remoteness.
-Their venom is cytotoxic and can cause pain and moderate swelling, but no deaths are confirmed.
-It’s also very easy to see Peringuey’s adder, at least while moving.
-Even with their camouflage, you’d have to be blind to miss one sidewinding down a sand dune.
-They live in wide open spaces, except for when they stray to dry scrubland.
+Though with cunning vertical pupils and an angry appearance, Peringuey’s adder is little threat to humans, even when you exclude their remoteness.
+Their venom is cytotoxic and causes pain and moderate swelling, but no deaths are confirmed.
+It’s also very easy to spot Peringuey’s adder, at least when they’re moving.
+Even with their sandy camouflage, you’d have to be blind to miss one sidewinding down a sand dune.
+They live mainly in wide open spaces, except for when they stray to dry scrubland.

-The biggest risk is when they bury themselves up to the eyeballs in sand.
-Like the Saharan horned viper thousands of miles away, Peringuey’s adders do this to leap on prey unexpectedly, bursting from the desert in a shower of sand particles.
-This species is called the desert sidewinding adder, because that’s what they do.
-Peringuey’s adders also have one of the most triangular heads of snakes.
+The biggest risk with Peringuey’s adder is when they bury themselves up to the eyeballs in sand.
+Like the Saharan horned viper thousands of miles away, Peringuey’s adders do this to leap on prey unexpectedly, bursting from the desert floor in a shower of sand particles.
+This venomous snake is tiny, reaching a record of just 32cm.
+They also have one of the most triangular heads of any snake.

 2 | Anchieta’s cobra |

 A moderately sized cobra, which reaches up to 231cm in males and 218cm in females (that we know of).
-Like Anchieta’s python, this species avoids bone dry southern Namibia and sticks to the moister northern areas, crossing the border into Angola.
-Their territory is relatively small, and few around the world have heard of them, except the most learned museum curator.
+This species avoids bone dry southern Namibia and sticks to the moister northern areas, crossing the border into Angola as well.
+Their territory is relatively small for a cobra, and few around the world have heard of them, except for a handful of scientists and learned museum curators.
 This suits Anchieta’s cobra just fine, as they’d much rather fly under the radar.
 They’d much rather slither through dry plains, searching for mammals, with the confident knowledge that nobody is aware of them.

-Anchieta’s cobras are lighter than some cobras, with beige and grey intermingling subtly.
-Lab analysis shows that they possess a strongly neurotoxic venom, with a secondary dose of cardiotoxins.
-Deaths are rare but confirmed, and local dangers including rotting skin and blistering.
+Anchieta’s cobras are relatively light for a cobra, with beige and grey intermingling subtly.
+Lab analysis reveals a strongly neurotoxic venom, with a secondary dose of cardiotoxins.
+Deaths are rare, but a few are confirmed, and the local dangers include rotting skin and blistering.

-One power Anchieta’s cobra doesn’t have is spitting venom.
-They vary in appearance, some being purple brown and others having banded patterns.
-Like most cobras, Anchieta’s cobra isn’t fussy about its diet and will swallow mammals, lizards and other snakes.
-They’re most closely related to the snouted cobras, yet with an extra dose of aggression.
+One power Anchieta’s cobra doesn’t have is spitting – they can’t blind you temporarily with a sudden globule of venom to the eye.
+Like most cobras, Anchieta’s cobra isn’t fussy about its diet, and will swallow mammals, lizards and other snakes without worry.
+They’re most closely related to the snouted cobra (Naja annulifera), yet with an extra dose of aggression.
 Windhoek, Namibia was the site of the longest Anchieta’s cobra ever measured, a male measuring 2.31 metres.

 3 | Southwestern shovel snout |